How to set the right targets for your business this year

 As we begin a new year, there’s much focus and discussion in business meetings on targets.
 Have we achieved the business targets we set last year?
 If not, are they still relevant and what do we need to do to get there?
 What targets should we set for this year?

-It’s tempting for businesses that have not achieved all their goals for last year to just roll those unfinished objectives to this year without much thought.
+It’s tempting for businesses which have not achieved all their goals for last year to just roll those unfinished objectives to this year without much thought.
 But that would be a missed opportunity.

 So, how do you set the right targets for your business?
 It starts with you setting the overall direction, determining where you want your company to go and documenting it in an easy-to-understand one-page strategy summary.
 Once created, this document should be reviewed by your team (or by you if you don’t have a team) throughout the year to be sure you’re on track to achieve milestones and succeed.